 - UK Quantum Landscape map, provided by Knowledge Transfer Network.

 - EU Quantum Landscape map, provided by QuantERA which is a network of 32 organisations from 27 countries, coordinated by the National Science Centre, Poland, supporting international research projects in the field of Quantum Technologies (QT).

 Why is this of interest to mathematicians and what is their possible role?

-New technologies require new mathematics to make them viable.
-From fundamental research to real world applications, it is a long way in terms of innovation.
-Mathematics plays a significant role along this journey.
+New technologies require mathematics to make them viable.
+From fundamental research to real world applications mathematics plays a significant role along the innovation journey.
 This applies to quantum technology as well.
 For example, we need new algorithms to interact with quantum computers.
-To be effective, these methods must take into account the qubit physics and their limitations such as noise and coherence.
+To be effective, these methods must take into account the qubit physics and their limitations such as noise and de-coherence.

 The same is true for quantum sensors.
 For example, quantum imaging aims to make ‘the invisible visible’ by operating at previously inaccessible wavelengths, timescales and length-scales.
 But, the more subtle and sparse the signal acquired (e.g. a single photon), the more difficult it is to interpret it.
 As a result, quantum imaging devices require new mathematical methods to invert domains, compose and analyse information.
 An older but illustrative example is the new mathematics developed around re-purposing compressed sensing, for image composition in single pixel cameras.

 For a selection of problems posed by quantum LIDAR and quantum radar that are relevant to the mathematical community, see past seminars and associated materials here.

 For an overview of the quantum computing landscape in the UK, see materials from our quantum computing seminar here.